Skip advert

 Advertisement - Article continues below

-The range-topping First Edition is the only car available to buyers at launch, however, lesser models are on the way in 2023.
-No matter which version of the 03 you choose, however, all will be powered by a single, front-mounted electric motor with 169bhp.
-Ora claims the Funky Cat will get from 0-62mph in 8.3 seconds; this, again, is behind rivals, however, it feels much quicker than the numbers suggest thanks to plenty of instant torque from the motor.
+No matter which version of the 03 you choose, all are powered by a single, front-mounted electric motor with 169bhp.
+Ora claims the Funky Cat will get from 0-62mph in 8.3 seconds; this, again, is behind rivals, but it feels much quicker than the numbers suggest thanks to plenty of instant torque from the motor.
+In fact, its throttle pedal can be a bit sensitive, with wheel spin from the front tyres if you aren’t delicate.

 Interior & comfort